nair0lf32/zer0ne-blog/content/writeups/HackTheBox/0xDiablos/0xdiablos.md

 HTB{Ìnsert_flag_here}
 ```

-How was that an easy challenge? imagine the difficulty of buffer overflow in general now...Go learn assembly
+How was that an easy challenge?
+Imagine the overall difficulty now...Go learn some assembly asap!!!